MarcArizaAlborni/Beat-The-Meat-Studio/Projecte_Oficial_2017_BACKUP/Carpeta_Release/Tasks_So_Far.md

   - Time estimated: 20hours (I have done Animations player2)

   - Time taken: 5hours (Animations player2 and correcting player1)

 ## Marc Ariza:

-- Mechanics: Jump, one kick, one punch, one special attack (e.g. hadoken).
+- Mechanics: Jump, one kick, one punch, one special attack, (And implementing all states and animations) (e.g. hadoken).
 (Date of Compliment: 26/04/2019)

   - Time estimated:10 hours.